 In order to do this session, I used an 80ml porcelain gaiwan and a 150ml Jianshui teapot.
 I brewed 4g of tea in the gaiwan and 7.5g in the teapot.
 This way, the leaf to water ratio was the same.
 I preheated them both and used the same water (99°C) during the session.
 After preheating, I rinsed the leaves and started brewing.
 I also used the same infusion times to get the circumstances as similar as possible.

-Here you can take a closer look at the dry leaves.
 The tuo itself is compressed tightly so it wasn’t easy to chip off some tea.
 I managed to do it and started brewing!

 I was surprised by the differences between the first two infusions (15 and 20 seconds).
 The tea from the gaiwan had subtle flavours of smokiness and some woodsy notes as well.
 There was also a light bitterness in the finish.